Fine Arts Focus

 - Visual Arts

-Fine Arts Focus audition criteria by discipline:
+Fine Arts Focus Audition Criteria by Discipline:

 Applicants are asked to prepare a 1-minute original creation (solo) in the dance style of their choice.
 They will perform their solo during the audition.
-Applicants are asked to dress to dance*.

 Students will be evaluated on their technical skills, their energy, their stage presence, and their overall performance.

-*Students should be prepared to dance in proper dance attire: running shoes and ballet OR jazz shoes.
-Students should wear comfortable clothing appropriate for ballet, jazz, contemporary, and hip-hop
+Students should be prepared to dance in proper dance attire: running shoes and ballet OR jazz shoes.
+Students should wear comfortable clothing appropriate for ballet, jazz, contemporary, and hip-hop.

 Visual Arts Criteria

-Students are required to perform a 1 to 2 minute monologue, to be delivered, live, through a Zoom interview.
-The monologue may be an original creation or an extraction from a play or from the internet.
+Students are required to perform a 1 to 2-minute monologue.
+The monologue may be an original creation, from a play or from an online source.
 Applicants are discouraged from using film monologues.

-Students may be asked to perform an improvisation with the teachers after their monologue.
-Applicants will be assessed on the following:
+Students will be interviewed and may be asked to perform an improvisation with the teachers after their monologue.

-Voice (projection, articulation, pacing)
+- Voice (projection, articulation, pacing)

-Knowledge of Script
+- Knowledge of Script

 Finally, applicants are asked to submit an essay (written document) describing the planning and rehearsal process for the monologue performance.
-This must be submitted, by e-mail, to the FAF coordinator, at least 24 hours prior to the audition.
+This must be submitted at the time of the audition.